-In this article, we explore the gay friendly Caribbean islands we rate as the safest and most alluring for LGBTQ travellers.
-Keep reading to the end for a list of dishonourable mentions; in other words, the gay no-fly zones that should be avoided like the plague.
+In this article, we explore the gay friendly Caribbean islands we rate as the safest and most alluring for LGBTQ travelers.
+Keep reading to the end for a list of dishonorable mentions; in other words, the gay no-fly zones that should be avoided like the plague.
 No, crocs – and I don’t mean the semiaquatic, reptilian kind!
 For more gaycation inspiration, be sure to read our detailed guide to the top gay travel holiday destinations in the world.

 FREE DOWNLOADABLE BONUS

 As gay travelers, safety is our #1 priority!
 This is why we've put together our Ultimate Travel Safety Checklist for LGBTQ travelers.

 How safe is the Caribbean for gay travelers?